This is part 2 in a series about my three-week trip to Europe in December/January 2015. Read the rest here.

 Packing neutral (yet classy) is important if you don’t want to stick out as a gaudy American.
 Over there, they just don’t parade the colors like we do.
 You can’t go wrong with black/gray/cream and a vibrant scarf for contrast.
 “But I like color, and I want to look like myself!”
 Nope.
 Once on the streets of a centuries-old city, you’ll wish you could blend in with all the achromatic Europeans.
 They make bland look elegant.
 I chose black, white, gray, and pink/cranberry, and felt plenty conspicuous.

 When in doubt, dress up, not down.
-Your clothes should fit (neither baggy nor cutting off blood circulation), jeans should be conservative (no rips or bling), and for gosh’s sake, no fanny packs or sneakers.
+Your clothes should fit (neither baggy nor cutting off blood circulation), jeans should be conservative (no rips or bling), and for gosh’s sake, no fanny packs or sneakers or YOGA PANTS.
+Just no.

 Ladies, one pair of shoes.
 (Make sure they love your feet.)
 That is all.
 Yes, even if you’re going to Paris.